 This heater has a piezo ignitor.
 This system requires no matches, batteries, or other sources to light heater.

 THERMOSTATIC HEAT CONTROL

-This heater has a thermostat sensing bulb and a control valve.
+This heater has a thermostat sensing bulb and thermostat control.
 This results in the greatest heater comfort.
 This can also result in lower gas bills.